 Remove the crested brake fluid after removing the wheel cylinder and inspecting the pistons.

 Rubber seals flank the wheel piston.
-As a car age, so does its rubber.
+As a car ages, so does its rubber.
 Crusted rubber makes pistons hard to move.

 This moves the brake shoes out of the wheel cylinder’s path.
 With the brake shoes removed, disconnect the brake line.
 Next, remove the cylinder from the backing plate.